m-dandrea/LAVA/docs/getting_started.rst

 LAVA Folder Structure
 ------------------------

 Understanding the repository layout will help in navigating the project and configuring it.
-Below is an overview of the **LAVA** folder structure (using relative paths from the repository root):
+Below is an overview of the **LAVA** folder structure (using relative paths from the repository root).
+The **data-folder** only appears after the first run, when data for a study region was downloaded.

 .. code-block:: text